 Chronic wounds are catastrophic health problem worldwide.
 These stubborn wounds fail to heal in an expected manner of healing process.
 The overall increase in the incidence of chronic wounds makes them a tremendous socioeconomic burden globally.
-Wound healing is a complex and dynamic process.
-(1) Once a wound begins healing, normally the process resolves with complete wound closure.
-However, healing of acute or chronic wounds can become impaired by patient factors (i.e., co-morbidities) and/or wound factors (i.e., infection).
-Wound with impaired healing is difficult to treat because good standard wound care does not always provide an improved healing outcome and often more advanced therapies are employed.
-(1) The standard management includes advance therapeutics with drugs (antibiotics), intense local dressings (such as negative pressure/antimicrobial) and multiple surgical interventions/reconstructions.
+Wound healing is a complex and dynamic process.(1) Once a wound begins healing, normally the process resolves with complete wound closure.
+However, healing of acute or chronic wounds can become impaired by patient factors (i.e., comorbidities) and/or wound factors (i.e., infection).
+Wound with impaired healing is difficult to treat because good standard wound care does not always provide an improved healing outcome and often more advanced therapies are employed.(1) The standard management includes advance therapeutics with drugs (antibiotics), intense local dressings (such as negative pressure/antimicrobial) and multiple surgical interventions/reconstructions.
 Such intervention and modalities requires experts and large resources.
 Still outcomes are unpredictable and associated with morbidities.
 (2)

-This study is undertaken to evaluate the safety and clinical efficacy of local injection of autologous platelet rich plasma with the conventional type of dressing in management of chronic cutaneous ulcers.
+This study was undertaken to evaluate the safety and clinical efficacy of local injection of autologous platelet rich plasma.